AutodeskRoboticsLab/Mimic/mimic/scripts/postproc/GENERAL/CSV/comma_separated_vals.md

 ### SimpleCSVProcessor

-The SimpleCSVProcessor is a Post Processor for Mimic designed to program KUKA robots using the EntertainTech programming language and EMILY output file extension.
-The KUKA.EntertainTech installation option is required for use of this package.
-This processor IS time-based.
+The SimpleCSVProcessor is a Post Processor for Mimic designed to export paths as CSVs.

 ```
 Name: SimpleCSVProcessor
-Robot type: KUKA
+Robot type: All
 Processor language: EntertainTech
-Output file extension: EMILY
+Output file extension: CSV
-Required installation options: KUKA.EntertainTech
-Time-based: True
+Time-based: N/A
 ```